 There are many different ways to handle the complexities of a New York divorce.
-Often, as a divorce attorney that also offers mediation and collaborative law, I receive calls from Review-Attorney-Picture-300x199clients who aren’t sure what kind of process they want to use for their marital issues.
+Often, as a divorce attorney that also offers mediation and collaborative law, I receive calls from clients who aren’t sure what kind of process they want to use for their marital issues.
 In some situations, clients may want to access my assistance for legal advice, but then they also want to use me as a mediator too.
 Unfortunately, this isn’t an option that I can provide, because, in my view, it would potentially harm the neutral ground required for a successful divorce mediation process.

 In New York divorce mediation, I find that the process works best when both spouses come together in neutral territory and discuss their issues with a third-party who is objective in the case.
 If, as an attorney, I met with one side of the case before mediation, then this can lead to discomfort for the other party.
 Some clients would even feel as though they’re not getting a “fair” experience.
 Though, in some rare instances, it’s possible for me to have a very brief conversation with one spouse before the mediation begins, however, I wouldn’t give my legal advice until the person indicates that they’re happy to use my service as an attorney, whether that is review attorney, negotiator or litigator.